 Labor costs can vary widely depending on the number of components required to be pulled out to be able to remove the cooling fan from a vehicle.
 As always, the labor rate is also dependent on the location.

-As for the parts cost, it is dependent on the type of vehicle being serviced and the type and quality of the replacement parts to be used.
+As for the cost of the parts, it is dependent on the type of vehicle being serviced and the type and quality of the replacement parts to be used.

 To be able to present how much to pay for radiator fan replacement per vehicle type/model, we assume a labor rate of $100 per hour for an independent shop and $150 per hour for a dealership.
 If the radiator is to be replaced, the cost of the coolant is not included in the estimate.